An image of a person taking notes while watching a design master class.

 The Fields of User Experience

-If you want to create user experiences that truly delight, the world of UX offers many avenues to explore.
-There are four main fields, each with specializations and roles you can take on.
-This means you can tailor your UX career to your interests and strengths.
+If you want to create user experiences that truly delight and soar high above mere user expectations, then the world of UX offers many avenues to explore.
+There are four main fields—each one with its specializations and roles you can take on.
+This is exceptionally good news as it means you can tailor your UX career to your interests and strengths and fine-tune a fine career.

 1. UX Designer